A Massive Dinosaur Fossil Museum Is Coming to NJ in March + Tickets Are on Sale

 COURTESY EDELMAN FOSSIL PARK MUSEUM

 Kids and adults will marvel at “skeletal reconstructions of creatures that existed right here, 66 million years ago.”
+That means over 100,000 fossils from 100 species!

-The Hall of Cretaceous Seas will feature recreations that will enable visitors to experience the demise of the dinosaurs.
-Visitors will enter land and sea galleries of the Late Cretaceous worlds and see a recreated Dryptosaurus, the first discovered tyrannosaur, which was found just a mile from the Fossil Park site in 1866, and a 53-foot mosasaur, like one discovered at the site.
+The Hall of Extinction & Hope will feature recreations that will enable visitors to experience the demise of the dinosaurs.
+Visitors will enter the Monstrous Seas Gallery of the Late Cretaceous worlds and see a recreated Dryptosaurus, the first discovered tyrannosaur, which was found just a mile from the Fossil Park site in 1866, and a 55-foot mosasaur, like one discovered at the site.
+The Dinosaur Coast Gallery teaches you about the lives of East Coast dinos from 66 million years ago.

 ROWAN UNIVERSITY

-When completed, you will actually be able to dig for fossils and possibly even keep some, though some important artifacts will be kept on site for further research.
+Starting May 1, you will actually be able to dig for fossils and possibly even keep some, though some important artifacts will be kept on site for further research.

 • Jennifer Amato contributed to this story.